NFL Players Association: 1987 strike

 On November 1, 1989, the Court of Appeals rejected the suit on the grounds that the owners were covered by the labor exemption from antitrust law.
 The union's next tactic, in November 1989, was to disclaim any interest in representing NFL players in collective bargaining and to reform itself as a professional organization.
 Having done that, individual players, led by Freeman McNeil of the New York Jets, brought a new antitrust action, challenging the NFL's so-called "Plan B" free agency, which gave teams a right of first refusal to sign a player, as an unlawful practice under the antitrust acts.

 The players ultimately prevailed after a jury trial on their claims.
 That verdict, the pendency of other antitrust cases and the threat of a class action lawsuit filed by Reggie White, then with the Philadelphia Eagles, on behalf of all NFL players caused the parties to settle the antitrust cases and to agree on a formula that permitted free agency.
 In return, the owners received a salary cap, albeit one tied to a formula based on the players' share of total league revenues.
 The agreement also established a salary floor—minimum payrolls all teams were obliged to pay.
 The settlement was presented to and approved by Judge Doty, who had also heard the McNeil antitrust case in 1993.
 Once the agreement was approved, the NFLPA reconstituted itself as a labor union and entered into a new collective bargaining agreement with the league.
 The NFLPA and the league extended the 1993 agreement five times.
 The final extension came in March 2006 when it was extended through the 2010 season after the NFL owners voted 30-2 to accept the NFLPA's final proposal.

 Financial Registration Program

 The NFLPA's Financial Registration Program was created in 2002 after a series of many investment schemes targeted at professional athletes.
 It aims to provide an extra layer of protection to athletes to protect them from fraud and poor advice, and provide players with advisors and agents who are pre-screened by the NFL.

 DeMaurice Smith era (2009–2023)

 Following the death of Gene Upshaw in 2008, Richard Berthelsen was named interim executive director, serving from August 2008 until March 2009.
 The NFLPA Board of Representatives elected DeMaurice Smith for a three-year term as the executive director on March 16, 2009.
-Smith's contract was renewed for an additional three years in March 2012.
-He was elected for a third term in March 2015.
-The major issue of Smith's tenure has been the 2011 lockout; former offensive lineman Chester Pitts praised Smith for fiercely fighting for the players' rights during negotiations.
+Smith presided over two CBA negotiations during his tenure, first in 2011 after a four-month lockout and then in 2020 just before the COVID-19 pandemic.
+He served five terms before stepping down in 2023.